angular-ui/bootstrap/src/tooltip/docs/readme.md

 - `tooltip-popup-delay`: For how long should the user have to have the mouse over the element before the tooltip shows (in milliseconds)?
 Defaults to 0.
 - `tooltip-trigger`: What should trigger a show of the tooltip?
+  Note: this attribute is no longer observable.
+See `tooltip-enable`.
+- `tooltip-enable`: Is it enabled?
+It will enable or disable the configured `tooltip-trigger`.
 - `tooltip-append-to-body`: Should the tooltip be appended to `$body` instead of the parent element?